Jason Benetti: Fox Sports (2022–2026)

-NBC (2021–2022)
+NBC Sports (2021–2022, 2026–present)

 In 2021, Benetti was named as play-by-play announcer for NBC's coverage of baseball at the 2020 Summer Olympics.

 On April 26, 2022, it was reported that Benetti would serve as the lead play-by-play announcer for the new NBC Sports-produced MLB Sunday Leadoff games for Peacock, joined by rotating analysts representing the teams in each game.